zdharma-continuum/zinit/docs/NPM-Packages.md

 5. **Con:** You're somewhat "on your own", with no support from any package maintainer.

-Thus, summing up 1. with 4., it might be nice/convenient to e.g.: have the latest ECS CLI binary installed in the home directory, without using root access and always the latest, and – summing up with 2. and 3. – to, for example, have always the latest `README` downloaded by an additional ice:
+Thus, summing up 1. with 4., it might be nice/convenient to, for example, have the latest ECS CLI binary installed in the home directory, without using root access and always the latest, and – summing up with 2. and 3. – to, for example, have always the latest `README` downloaded by an additional ice:
 `dl'https://raw.githubusercontent.com/aws/amazon-ecs-cli/master/README.md'` (and
 then to have the `README` turned into a man page by the `remark` tool or other via an `atclone''` ice, as the tool doesn't have any official man page).